+This course if fully remote and synchronous each meeting for Fall 2020.
 The development of non-traditional isotope geochemistry in the past decade has greatly expanded our understanding of many facets of Earth and planetary sciences.
-Over 1000 papers have been published using non-traditional isotopes to study the origin of the solar system, the formation of planetary bodies, the differentiation of mantle and core, the evolution of the crust, the changes of paleo-climate, the global geochemical cycle of elements, and the genesis of natural resources.
+Over 1000 papers have been published using non-traditional isotopes to study the origin of the solar system the formation of planetary bodies, the differentiation of mantle and core, the evolution of the crust, the changes of paleo-climate, the global geochemical cycle of elements, and the genesis of natural resources.
 This course will survey these new isotope systems in either high-temperature igneous differentiation or low-temperature environments.
 It aims to help students understand the wide applications of these new isotopes in tracing chemical, biological and physical processes.
-The course is divided into three parts.
+The course is divided into two parts.
 Part I will first introduce the principles and theories of non-traditional isotopic fractionation and then it will review analytical methods that are primarily used for non-traditional isotopes such as MC-ICP-MS, TIMS and SIMS.
-Part II will dive into individual isotopic systems (Li, Mg, Si, Cl, Ca, Fe, Ni, Cu, Zn, Ge, Se, Mo, Hg, Tl and U stable isotopes) and it will focus on one or two of their main applications.
-Part III will be carried out in the instructor's lab for the last three weeks of the class.
-The instructor and the students will decide together on the one topic of the final project carried out all class members.
-The scope of the final project will depend on the students' own research interests and the instructor's role is to help the students to identify useful non-traditional isotope tools to advance the students' main research goals.
+Part II will dive into individual isotopic systems (Li, Mg, Si, Cl, Ca, Fe, Ni, Cu, Zn, Ge, Se, Mo, Hg, Ti and U stable isotopes) and it will focus on one or two of their main applications.
 Prereqs: EPS 441 (Introduction to Geochemistry) or EPS 446 (Stable Isotope Geochemistry), or permission of instructor.

 Course Attributes: FA NSMAR NSM